haotianw177/system-programming-spring25-notre-dame/notes.md

 `pwd` Prints the current working directory's full path

 Option Long Option Description
--a --all List all files, even those with names that begin with a period, which are normally not listed
-(that is, hidden).

 `-a`, `--all` List all files, even those with names that begin with a period, which are normally not listed
 (that is, hidden).